 We aim to assess the presence of dusty material close to white dwarfs (within about a solar radius), where it could fuel the observed accretion.
-In order to do this we assess the cumulative distribution of infrared excesses, that is the cumulative distribution of white dwarfs with an excess, η{λ} , above a given level, $f(>\eta{\lambda})$, divided by the number of stars where an excess of the given level could have been detected, where an infrared excess is defined as:
+In order to do this, we assess the cumulative distribution of infrared excesses, i.e. the cumulative distribution of white dwarfs with an excess, η{λ} , above a given level, $f(>\eta{\lambda})$, divided by the number of stars where an excess of the given level could have been detected, where an infrared excess is defined as where $F{\rm obs}$ is the observed flux at a wavelength λ , F is the predicted stellar flux at λ and $F{\rm dust}$ is the excess flux, assumed to originate from a dust disc.